loscati/howto/howto_DIY_nas.md

 # Basics
 ### RAID 0 and 1
 RAID is a configuration for multiple disks.
 RAID 0 is a configuration where the data is split between the disks.
 This means that if one disk fails, all data is lost.
 RAID 1 is a configuration where the data is mirrored between the disks.
 This means that if one disk fails, the data is still available in the other disk.

+An inportant note is that RAID is not backup.
+RAID is a scheme that can help you backup you data, but it does not garanties you the safety of your data.
+For example, you could have 2 SSDs in RAID 1 to have a mirror image of you data.
+In the case of a double disk failure (which can happens due to environmental factors such as a fire, but also with the EOF of both disks, see [the disk section](#disks)), you would lose all your data.

 ### [Samba](https://wiki.archlinux.org/title/Samba)
 A software suite that allows to share files in the local network, especially with Windows machines.
 ### LXC vs Docker